abhi-gm/abhi-gm/README.md

 My  goal is to make the world a better place than I found it to be.

-- :microscope: I’m currently working on Interpretability in Image Segmentation Techniques.
+- :microscope: I am currently working on Model Interpretability and Explainable AI
-- :seedling: I’m am learning Semantic, Instance and Panoptic Segmentation based algorithms.
+- :seedling:
 - :two_men_holding_hands: I’m looking to collaborate on Computer Vision related projects.
 - :speech_balloon: Ask me about anything related to vision
 - :grin: Pronouns: He/His/Him